LLM-Guided Reinforcement Learning for Audio-Visual Speech Enhancement: Abstract

 \section{Abstract}

-In existing Audio-Visual Speech Enhancement (AVSE) methods, objectives such as Scale-Invariant Signal-to-Noise Ratio (SI-SNR) and Mean Squared Error (MSE) are widely used; however, they often correlate poorly with perceptual quality and provide limited interpretability for optimization.
+In existing Audio-Visual Speech Enhancement (AVSE) methods, objectives such as Scale-Invariant Signal-to-Noise Ratio (SI-SNR) and Mean Squared Error (MSE) are widely used; however, their correlation with perceived speech quality is often suboptimal and provides limited interpretability for optimization.
 This work proposes a reinforcement learning–based AVSE framework with a Large Language Model (LLM)-based interpretable reward model.
 An audio LLM generates natural language descriptions of enhanced speech, which are converted by a sentiment analysis model into a 1–5 rating score serving as the PPO reward for fine-tuning a pretrained AVSE model.
-Compared with scalar metrics, LLM-generated feedback is semantically rich and explicitly describes improvements in speech quality.
-Experiments on the 4th COG-MHEAR AVSE Challenge (AVSEC-4) dataset show that the proposed method outperforms a supervised baseline and a DNSMOS-based RL baseline in PESQ, STOI, neural quality metrics, and subjective listening tests.
+Compared with scalar metrics, LLM-generated feedback is semantically rich and explicitly describes speech quality improvements.
+Experiments on the AVSEC-4 dataset show that the proposed method outperforms a supervised baseline and a DNSMOS-based RL baseline in PESQ, STOI, neural quality metrics, and subjective listening tests.